pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0125.md

+!> [warning]: There are some episode spoilers contained in this announcement!
+Reader beware!

-Today we are announcing a [beta preview][tca-obs-beta-discussion] for the biggest change we have made to the [Composable Architecture][tca-gh] in its history.
+Two very exciting things happened today: the [Composable Architecture][tca-gh] has crossed 10,000 stars on GitHub(!), and we are announcing a [beta preview][tca-obs-beta-discussion] for the biggest change we have made to the library in its history.
 We are integrating Swift's Observation framework into the library, and we are doing so in a way that is 100% backwards compatible with the current version of the library, _and_ back deployed to previous versions of iOS, going all the way back to iOS 13.